STFleming/OSS-Rad-Monitor/README.md

 # OSS-Rad-Monitor
-OPS-SAT Swansea hardware/software image that will track the amount of radiation exposure with the FPGA fabric.
+### Version: 0.0.1  OSS-HAL-Version: 0.1.0

+This is the FPGA/ARM configuration that is used to monitor the radiation that the FPGA system experiences while in orbit on OPS-SAT.